Welcome to the podcast of Load Caesars for, what are we, Thursday?

 Brilliant, diverse, vibrant city.

-But how is she in to science when her rejection of the evidence is so comprehensive?
+But how is she into science when her rejection of the evidence is so comprehensive?

-Ah, it's all ideology these days, isn't it?
+That's all ideology these days, isn't it?

-Uh yeah, Carl, we were in Birmingham not too long ago.
+Carl, we were in Birmingham not too long ago.

 Was it a nice place?

-We were just like, wow, there are no white people around here at all.
+But on the drive in, we were just like, wow, there are no white people around here at all.

 Yeah, yeah, yeah.

-Oh, uh we had a conference.
+Oh, we had a conference.

-Oh, you didn't for some reason they decided to torture us with it.
+Yeah, for some reason they decided to torture us with it.

-Nice venue though.
+Nice venue, though.

 It was a lovely venue.

-In the skeleton of former Birmingham.
+It's just a skeleton of former Birmingham.

-And um you even get things like this.
+And you even get things like this.

-Well done Financial Times.
+Well done, Financial Times.

 He literally admitted it.